CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 ## Summary

-In this exercise, you have understood Function calling and learned how to set up a Visual Studio Code environment, configure the necessary files for your project, install required modules, and execute a Jupyter notebook.
+In this lab, you have understood Function calling and learned how to set up a Visual Studio Code environment, configure the necessary files for your project, install required modules, and execute a Jupyter notebook.
 You’ve also gained experience with handling Python environments, using terminal commands, and verifying code execution in Jupyter notebooks.

 ### You have successfully completed the lab >> Click on Next.